frojoe12/sass-test-project/README.md

 # A test playground for SASS commands

+To install packages:

-to install packages cd into 'sass-test-project' and run command 'npm install'
+- cd into 'sass-test-project' root directory in your cli/terminal
+- run command 'npm install'

-to view on localhost:3000
+To view on localhost:3000:

 - cd into 'sass-test-project' root directory in your cli/terminal
 - run 'gulp' command